oofp/Beseder/README.md

 * [Indexed Monads by Kwang Yul Seo] (https://kseo.github.io/posts/2017-01-12-indexed-monads.html)
 * [Thinking with types by Sandy Maguire] (https://leanpub.com/thinking-with-types)
 * [Introducing ST: Working with State] (http://docs.idris-lang.org/en/latest/st/state.html)

+## Beseder milestones and Aha moments:

+* The system is represented by a list of possible system states.
+Each entry of the list is the product of the resources states.
+Program is a sequence of  steps that fold and unfold the list by creating resources, clearing resources, invoking operations on the resources and observing unsolicted changes of resources states.
+To be executable , program should start and end with empty state.
+* The app developer can enquire list content and use it to decide about the next step of the program.
+* The program is represented by AST implemented by GADT parameterized  by splitter that determines to what part of the list the operation is applied
+* Defunctionalization trick (that enabled partial type family applications) allows representing splitter as type level predicate.

+* GADT representing AST step is also parameterized by type level function (again using defunctionalization trick) that transforms input list of system states to output list of the states.
+It is used at type level computation for example to compute all possible states within event handling loop.

+* There is also alternative (and probably preferable) way of writing program by defining program as type (approach that is somewhat similar to Servant).
+The required term (value)  level computations are indicated by named placeholder (patches) which are resolved   when reifying the application type  to application AST.
+The correctness of the type can be quickly tested by using type level computation applied to input list of states.
+It helps to overcome slow compilation time , since time consuming reifying can be infrequently while type level computation on app type (invoked using :kind! from ghci) is very quick.

+* AST can be transformed (for example, instrumented for logging or presentation possible).
+It seems to open very interesting and powerful possibilities (may be even UI generation) that still needs to be explored further.